 Night Scenes: For a Nocturnal History of Architecture

-For centuries, architectural theory and discourse have been based on diurnal paradigms.
-Vitruvius makes few references to night in De Architectura, and the same absence can be identified in Renaissance treatises by Alberti and Palladio.
-Since the invention of artificial light, which is now widely available, the urban environment has seen human activity expand and intensify.
-Nowadays, we sleep one hour less than one hundred years ago, with people working and socialising well after dark.
-Time has become elastic.
-From casinos to nightclubs, movie theatres and corner shops, cultural and retail spaces are inseparable from the experience of night.
-On the one hand, a nocturnal history of architecture reveals precarity and insecurity in neglected areas; on the other, night scenes may offer a laboratory for the hope-filled development of better forms of living.
-Building on the work of scholars such as Dietrich Neumann and Sandy Isenstadt, papers in this session explore the large topic of night and architecture in a wide range of historical time periods.
+For centuries, architectural theory and discourse have been grounded in diurnal paradigms.
+Vitruvius made scant references to the night in De Architectura, and a similar absence can be identified in Renaissance treatises by Alberti and Palladio.
+Since the invention of electric lighting in the 19th century, the urban environment has witnessed an expansion and intensification of human activity.
+Nowadays, we sleep one hour less than a hundred years ago, with people working and socializing well into the night.
+Time has become elastic: from casinos to nightclubs, movie theaters, and corner shops, cultural and retail spaces are inseparable from the nocturnal experience.
+On one hand, a Nocturnal History of Architecture reveals neglected areas of scholarship; on the other, it may offer a laboratory for the development of alternative forms of architectural historiography.
+Building on the work of scholars such as Dietrich Neumann and Sandy Isenstadt, papers in this session explore the broad topic of night and architecture across a wide range of historical periods.

 Program: